pronique/CakePHP-ProUtils-Plugin/readme.md

 Uses the CakePHP 2.1 Events System to dispatch events for all of the common Model callbacks.

+You can configure the EventDispatcher behavior using these options:

+* beforeFind
+* afterFind
+* beforeSave
+* afterSave
+* beforeDelete
+* afterDelete
+* beforeValidate

+Each of the above can be configured with three options

+* disable - Turn on/off Event dispatching for a specific callback, default false.
+* eventName - The event name dispatched, default Model.ModelName.callbackName.
+* onPropagationStop - Defines how a stopped event will be handled, default varies, see example below.

 Fired Events

 * Model.{alias}.beforeFind     onPropagationStop = continue